open-telemetry/opentelemetry-collector-contrib/extension/jmxmetricextension/README.md

 This extension will launch a child JRE process running the JMX Metric Gatherer configured with your specified JMX connection information and target Groovy script.
 It can report metrics to an existing otlp or prometheus metric receiver in your pipeline.
-In order to use you will need to download the most [recent release](https://oss.jfrog.org/artifactory/oss-snapshot-local/io/opentelemetry/contrib/opentelemetry-java-contrib-jmx-metrics/) of the JMX Metric Gatherer jar and configure the extension with its path.
+In order to use you will need to download the most [recent release](https://oss.jfrog.org/artifactory/oss-snapshot-local/io/opentelemetry/contrib/opentelemetry-java-contrib-jmx-metrics/) of the JMX Metric Gatherer JAR and configure the extension with its path.
 It is assumed that the JRE is available on your system.

 # Configuration